atul-krishnan/Real-Life-Financial-Analysis-on-Indian-Stock-Market/README.md

 ## 🚀 About Me
-I'm working as a Data Analyst who loves to solve real life problems based on data.
-I also a freelancer ...
+I am a Data Analyst with a creative attitude to problem solving .
+I like to take up freelance projects in my free time and love to meet and network with people and get their perspective . :)

 ## Acknowledgements